Streets-Data-Collaborative/OpenStreetCam-GeoParsing-Tool/README.md

 Plan for a launch 1/22/18!

+#### Scripts
+getIntersection.py: Extracts a list of decimal degree coordinates for each intersection in a given city’s street network from OpenStreetMap.
+Using Geoff Boeing’s OSMnx Python package, the function generates a NetworkX graph within the administrative GIS boundary for that city before converting the graph nodes (intersections) into a geopandas GeoDataFrame.

+getNearbytracks.py: Transforms a single latitude-longitude point into a list of OpenStreetCam street segments within 5km along the street network.
+Using Kenneth Reitz's Python requests module, the function sends a POST request to the OSC API and stores the response object in JSON format before gathering any nearby sequence_ids.

+getAlltracks.py: Generates the set of street segments for all intersections in a city.
+By storing OpenStreetCam sequence_ids as an unordered collection of unique elements, the function removes duplicates from the sequence of street segments being pulled in by getNearbytracks().

+getTracksheet.py: Updates a Google Sheet with all OSM street segment identifiers (sequence_ids) for a given city.
+Using Anton Burnashev’s gspread Python package, the function uses OAuth2 credentials to authorize with the Google Drive API and writes to the spreadsheet by changing specific cells.
+To programmatically access your spreadsheet, you’ll need to create a service account from the Google API Console.

 ## Approach

 The OSM user interface takes post requests based on lat/lngs and returns nearby-tracks, so defining “city” as points on its street grid may be the most straightforward approach.
 However, “city” may be defined in whatever way seems technically feasible (rectangular bounding box, polygon boundary file, etc.)